FREQUENTLY ASKED QUESTIONS

 3. Check out our "Mooseum", our old milking parlour, where you can see some vintage dairy equipment, photos, videos about our cheese, and watch the livestream of our cows in the robotic milker.

-5. Enjoy free cheese samples in our farmgate store and browse the wide range of other local food items, kitchen ware, decore, and toys.
+4. Pick up your favourite cheeses and a farm-fresh latte in our farmgate store and browse the wide range of other local food items, kitchen ware, decore, and toys.

 IS THERE AN ADMISSION FEE?